clstoulouse/motu/README.md

   * a download request that come __across the boundary__ of the datasets (for global datasets)

 # <a name="ArchitectureDesign">Design</a>
 The Motu application has been designed by implementing the Three-Layered Services Application design.
-It takes many advantages in maintenance cost efficiency et in the ease of its future evolutivity.
+It takes many advantages in maintenance cost efficiency and in the ease of its future evolutivity.
 Three layers are set in the core "motu-web" project:

 * __USL__: User Service Layer: This layer manages all incoming actions throught HTTP request